What is workplace diversity?

 The importance of workplace diversity is even more amplified in today's global market.
 With the help of new technologies, companies are now able to reach people from different groups all over the world.
 Companies with diversified workforce are able to better understand differences among people around the world, accept and leverage them to sell their products and services on the global market more successfully.

 Thus, diversity in the workplace isn't just a passing fad - it's a better way to do business in a modern world.
+Successful employers know that and actively promote diversity and inclusion in the workplace.

 Workplace diversity statistics